Create SMART AP goals to stay 100% compliant & audit-ready with this free checklist

 Accounts Payable Automation: A Game-Changer for Achieving AP Goals

-Manual invoice processing often involves time-consuming tasks like data entry, validation, and routing for approvals.
-Automation tools capture invoice data using Optical Character Recognition (OCR) and route it directly to the relevant approvers.
-This reduces processing time, ensuring invoices are paid on time and workflows are not delayed.
+Manual Invoice processing often involves time-consuming tasks like data entry, validation, and routing for approvals.
+Automation tools capture nvoice data using Optical Character Recognition (OCR), Support automated purchase order matching, and route Invoices directly to the relevant approvers.
+This reduces processing time, ensuring Invoices are paid on time and workflows are not delayed.

 2. Reduced errors and improved accuracy

-Manual data entry is prone to errors, such as duplicate payments or incorrect amounts, leading to financial losses and strained vendor relationships.
-Automation software uses machine learning and validation checks to eliminate errors, ensuring payment accuracy and preventing costly mistakes.
+Manual data entry is prone to errors, such as duplicate payments or incorrect amounts, leading to financial losses and strained Vendor relationships.
+Automation software uses machine learning, validation checks, and automated exception management to eliminate errors, ensuring payment accuracy and preventing costly mistakes.

 3. Enhanced cash flow management